ahir061/CrediHireAI/README.md

 ---

 ## Project Overview
-CredHire AI is a machine learning-based system that detects **fraudulent job postings** and protects job seekers from scams.
+CrediHire AI is a machine learning-based system that detects **fraudulent job postings** and protects job seekers from scams.
 It analyzes key job listing details and classifies them as either genuine or fraudulent, along with a confidence score.

 **Live App**: [Click Here](https://cred-hire-ai.streamlit.app/)
 **API Endpoint**: https://credihireai.onrender.com